Meet Lauren Newby

 Sylvie Rosenthal

-Sylvie was my professor while attending UW-Madison’s woodworking and furniture design program.
-I had the privilege of learning from Sylvie at the very beginning of my journey.
-Her tips, big and small, resonate out of my subconscious while I use the mallet we made together or carve curves into an object.
-While I was an intimidated beginner, Sylvie’s presence opened up the wood studio to be an inclusive, imaginative, and curious space.
+Sylvie was my professor and advisor while attending UW-Madison’s woodworking and furniture design program.
+I had the privilege of learning from Sylvie at the very beginning of my degree program, and from then I sought out her passionate, inquisitive, and magical approach to woodworking.
+Her tips, big and small, are buried in the ways I swing a mallet or how I bring curves into a carved object.
+Sylvie opened up the wood studio to be an inclusive, imaginative, and curious space.
 I was honored to be her studio assistant my senior year.
-Each Friday, I would bike past nesting cranes on the south side of the arboretum to her studio off Fitch Hatchery Road.
+Each Friday I would bike to her studio, passing nesting cranes and cutting through the arboretum, to her warehouse off Fitch Hatchery Road in South Madison.
 Her love of teaching, care to empower, and no bull environment meant I could work hard without fear of failure and ask any and all questions.
-She held an inspiring balance as an artist—small batch production with an art practice of carving large, storied sculptures and teaching at craft schools around the country.
+She managed an inspiring balance as an artist—small batch production with an art practice of carving large, storied sculptures and teaching at craft schools around the country.
+Sylvie was a treasured and beloved member of many communities.
+We had the honor of knowing her warm spirit and are missing her greatly.